websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/editing-content-pages.md

 ### Contents

-In the *Contents* sidebar panel, you can view, edit, and manage all web content on the Page.
+Here you can view, edit, and manage all web content on the Page.
 This includes content displayed in widgets and mapped to content fields.
 See [Managing Web Content on Content Pages](./managing-web-content-on-content-pages.md) for more information.

 ### Page Design Options